edoardomazzella/CarND-PID-Control-Project/README.md

 #### 1. Describe the effect each of the P, I, D components had in your implementation.

-* The P component regulates the control input proportionally to the CTE.
+* The P component regulates the control input proportionally to the CTE, i.e. the distance from the trajectory.
-* The I component regulates the control input proportionally to the accumulation of the error over time.
-It is useful to compensate systematic errors.
+* The I component regulates the control input proportionally to the accumulation of the error over time and it is useful to compensate systematic errors.
+In our scenario it shall be near to 0 and does not contributes for the control input.
 * The D component regulates the control input proportionally to the difference of the last two CTE values.
-It is useful to avoid oscillations.
+It has been useful to avoid oscillations.

 #### 3. Describe how the final hyperparameters were chosen.